iszczesniak/cpp/memory/index.md

 the return value because it may not fit in a processor, yet it should be available to the caller once the function returns.

-Small data may be accepted or returned in processor registers.
-For instance, a function can take an argument or return as a result an integer in a register, e.g., EAX for x86, Linux, and GCC.
+Small data may be accepted or returned in processor registers, e.g, an integer in EAX for x86, Linux, and GCC.

 In the legacy call convention, a function returned its result in a temporary place at the top of the stack, which was easy to locate with